Information for students to help you study from home.

 Tutorials and seminars

-Most tutorials and seminars will run through Microsoft Teams.
+Tutorials and seminars will run through Microsoft Teams when delivered online.

 Watch videos on getting started with Teams and look at the information below.